Blac Chyna Weight Loss: Rob Kardashian’s Ex Has 11 Pounds To Go Post-Baby

 — CelebrityInsider.org (@CelebInsiderorg) March 27, 2017

-The pair had gotten engaged in April 2015, and two months later, Chyna was pregnant.
+The pair had gotten engaged in April of 2015, and two months later, Chyna was pregnant.

 At the time, friends of the pair, speaking to Us Weekly anonymously, seemed to believe that Chyna was good for Rob: she brought her commitment to healthy eating to the relationship, helping Rob — who has had his own struggles with his weight — eat healthy and exercise.